bollu/bollu.github.io/README.md

 - [Github](http://github.com/bollu) / [Math.se](https://math.stackexchange.com/users/261373/siddharth-bhat) /  [Resume](resume/main.pdf) / [Link hoard](todo.html)
 - <a type="application/rss+xml" href="feed.rss"> RSS feed </a>

+# Different types of arguments in Lean4:
+- `(x: T)` regular argument
+- `[S: Functor f]` typeclass argument / argument resolved by typeclass resolution
+- `{x: T}`: Maximally implicit argument, to be inferred.
+- `⦃x: T⦄`: Non-maximally-inserted implicit argument.
+It is instantiated if it can be deduced from context, and remains uninstantiated (ie, no metavariable is introduced) otherwise.

+In Coq people shun away from this binder.
+I'm not sure why, I guess there are issues with it at a larger scale.
+We could get rid of it.
+For the paper it's utterly irrelevant in my opinion

 # Big list of lean tactics
 - `split` allows one to deal with the cases of a match pattern.
 This also allows one to case on an `if` condition.